CONTEST: Prepare

+The public should follow Prepare advice on the nature of terrorist threats overseas, which is communicated through the Foreign, Commonwealth and Development Office travel advice and advice on how to safely respond in the event of a terrorist incident.

+One example of Prepare is the improved protection implemented for UK tourists in Tunisia following the 2015 Sousse attacks.

 Channel

 Channel is a programme that seeks to reduce radicalisation by referring reported individuals to other services.
 People working in health or education are required by law to report individuals that meet certain criteria.
-A channel referral is a referral to the police, who continually use information obtained in order to assess risk and may make a referral to a channel panel who suggest and prioritise referrals to other services.
+A channel referral is a referral to the police, who continually use information obtained in order to assess risk, and may make a referral to a channel panel who suggest and prioritise referrals to other services.
 Involvement is voluntary and referred individuals can refuse to participate.
-If an individual refuses to participate and a risk is identified the police will be informed and assessments can be made by a channel panel whether an individual chooses to participate or not.
+If an individual refuses to participate and a risk is identified the police will be informed.
+Assessments can be made by a channel panel whether an individual chooses to participate or not.